Luecx/FEA_Solids/README.md

 # FEA_Solids

-A library to calculate stresses in structures.
-Implemented are 2d triangles but this could easily be extended.
+a library to calculate stresses in structures. implemented are 2d triangles but this could easily be extended.

 required libraries for compiling can be found here:
  * [MatrixLibrary](https://github.com/Luecx/MatrixLibrary)